 Rivers connect the land and ocean providing a major pathway for carbon transport to the ocean (Regnier et al., 2013).
-The inorganic carbon content of rivers is poorly constrained because it is difficult to sufficiently sample these highly spatial and temporally variable river outflows.
+The inorganic carbon content of rivers is poorly constrained due to the difficulties of sampling these highly spatial and temporal variable river outflows.
 Global estimates of the riverine flow of carbon from the land to the ocean (Friedlingstein et al., 2022) are determined from in situ upscaling (Regnier et al., 2013), ocean inverse model estimates (Jacobson et al., 2007), partial pressure of carbon dioxide (pCO2) ocean sink based estimates (Watson et al., 2020) and atmosphere inversion based estimates (Rödenbeck et al., 2018).
-Clearly new methods that improve the characterisation of the magnitude, variability and temporal variations of carbon transported by rivers will help constrain uncertainties within global carbon budgets (Hauck et al., 2020).
+Clearly new methods that improve the characterisation of the magnitude, variability and temporal variations of earbon transported by rivers will help constrain uncertainties within global earbon budgets (Hauels et al., 2015).